-In 2019, the diet industry was worth 72 billion dollars and unfortunately, with this money comes the ability to exhibit a large influence over how consumers comprehend health and wellness.
+The diet industry was worth 72 billion dollars in 2019 and unfortunately, with this money comes the ability to exhibit a large influence over how consumers comprehend health and wellness.
 I’ve previously discussed what diet culture is, why it’s harmful, and the reason why dancers need to ditch it.
 But these days, it’s not so easy to spot the dieting mentality.

 The Four Eating Personalities

 In their book, Intuitive Eating: A Revolutionary Program that Works, authors and registered dietitians, Evelyn Tribole and Elyse Resch, categorize four separate eating styles to distinguish between various eating behaviors.
 Before we discuss dieting red flags, I want you to first identify the type of eating (or dieting) personality that you feel is most relatable.
 This will increase your awareness of behaviors around food.
 Generally, the goal is to work towards being an intuitive eater, an approach you can learn more about here.